alexalbieri/Data_Engineering_APIs_GCP_Pipeline/README.md

 ## Tasks

 - Perform web scrapping by using programs or scripts to crawl websites, interpret HTML code, and extract specific information about cities(population,latitude,longitude,etc.)
-- Use API to collect Weather & Flights data of the cities.
+- Use API to collect Weather & Flights data of the cities (later I used APIs to all data).
 - Build a database using MySQL to store the collected information & use it as a backbone of data acquisition.
 - Build a local pipeline from above data sources.
 - Using Cloud MySQL create a database on cloud then using Cloud Functions & Scheduler automate the pipeline in the cloud.